 Canada-United States Law Institute

-For fifty years, the Canada - United States Law Institute has examined the important legal and policy issues facing the Canada - United States relationship by bringing together government officials, legal scholars, experts and practitioners from both countries.
+For 50 years, the Canada-United States Law Institute has examined the important legal and policy issues facing the Canada-United States relationship by bringing together government officials, legal scholars, experts and practitioners from both countries.
 The present relationship between the two countries has raised several new challenges that require explanation, analysis and creative resolutions.

-Place this important event on your calendar and be sure to attend in order to gain critical insights on the Canada - United States relationship.
+Mark your calendars for this important event and join us to gain critical insights on the Canada-United States relationship.

 About the Institute